 City of Hope in California

-We are actively negotiating in good faith to renew our network relationship with City of Hope in California
+Important information about our relationship with City of Hope in California

 Continuity of care allows people in the middle of treatment at the time a provider leaves our network to continue accessing care with their provider for a period of time.